 Even city water systems are utilizing the benefits of oxygenation systems for their residents.
+The public water system improvements described in the article below describes most of the elements used in the Oxygen Pools program.
 The below excerpt was taken from http://www.spartanburgwater.org/.

 Spartanburg Water has excellent water sources for drinking water from both the North and South Pacolet Rivers.